NGSolve/mylittlengsolve/1_Basic/README.rst

    mkdir build
    cd build
    cmake .. -G "Visual Studio 15 2017 Win64"
-   cmake --build . --config release --target install
+   cmake --build . --config release --target install --config RelWithDebInfo

 As default mylittlengsolve is installed where your NGSolve installation is.
 If you want to change that behaviour, set the `CMAKE_INSTALL_PREFIX` variable: